Naming a Channel with Beeps: Technical preliminaries

 \begin{proof} Consider a call of \textsc{Detect-Collision} performed concurrently by $i$ stations, for $i\ge 1$.
 We argue by ``deferred decisions.''
 One of these stations tosses a coin and determines its outcome~$X$.
-The other $i-1$ stations participating concurrently in this call also toss their coins; here we have $i-1\ge 0$, so there could be no such a station.
-The only possibility not to detect a collision is for all of these $i-1$ stations also produce~$X$.
-This happens with probability $2^{-i+1}$ in this one call.
-The probability of producing only \texttt{false} during the $m$ calls is the product of these probabilities.
-When we multiply them out over $m$ instances of the procedure being performed, then the outcome is $2^{-k+m}$, because numbers~$i$ sum up to~$k$ and the number of factors is~$m$. \end{proof}
+The other $i-1$ stations participating concurrently in this call also toss their coins.
+Here we have $i-1\ge 0$, so it could be the case that there is no such a station; if $i=1$ then collision cannot be detected.
+The only possibility not to detect a collision in the case of $i-1>0$ is for each among these $i-1$ stations to also produce~$X$.
+This happens with probability $2^{-i+1}$ in one call.
+The probability of producing only outcome \texttt{false} during the $m$ calls is the product of these probabilities.
+When we multiply them out over $m$ instances of the procedure being performed, then the outcome is $2^{-k+m}$, because the numbers~$i$ sum up to~$k$ and the number of factors is~$m$. \end{proof}

 \Paragraph{Pseudocode conventions and notations.}